mandiant/goauditparser/README.md

 - [Back to top of "Configuration Files" Section](#configuration-files)

 ## All Version Changes

+**April 5, 2021**
+* Added configuration files `config.json` and `timeline.json` to the repository inside the folder `config`.
+These files must be placed in `~/.MandiantTools/GoAuditParser/` to be used by GoAuditParser, but are still automatically generated if not present at runtime.

 **v1.0.0 - February 25, 2021**
 * Initial public release of GoAuditParser!